Skip to main content

 Florida-Friendly Landscaping™ Guidelines for Community Associations: Considerations for Selecting a Landscape Contractor and Writing an Effective Landscaping Contract

-Florida-Friendly Landscaping™ Management Contract
+Model Florida-Friendly Landscaping™ Maintenance Contract (pdf)

 Perceptions of Florida-Friendly Landscapes: Linking Visual Quality and Environmental Health through Landscape Codes